 (6) Demand Index

-• Confirms the price trend and shows trend divergences
+• Confirms price trends and reveals divergences

 • Generates buy/sell signals on zero-line crossovers

-• Can prove especially choppy in shorter timeframes
+• Can be choppy on shorter timeframes

 (7) Volume Rate of Change (V-ROC)